yvettecook/GitHub-Profiles-Angular/README.md

 ## GitHub Profiles (Angular)

-Single page web app to search for GitHub profiles, and return info about that user
+Single page web app to search for GitHub profiles as you type, and return info about that user.

+Built following Makers Academy Week 6 Tutorial, built using Angular and tested with Karma.

 ### Tools